Specialty Training

 Applying for multiple specialties

 You can apply for as many specialty training programmes as you wish.
-However, there is a lot of work involved in each application and you may find it hard to convince an interview panel of your commitment to a specialty if you apply for too many.
+However, there is a lot of work involved in each application.
+You may also want to consider the level of competition for different specialties.

 Medical Specialty Training